quambene/pigeon-rs/README.md

 ## Usage

-Check connection to your smtp server with `pigeon connect`:
+Check connection to your SMTP server with `pigeon connect`:

 ``` bash
 pigeon connect